Skip to main content

 Storage and utility design changes how the rest of the basement works.

-Most Bergen County basements waste 20–30% of floor area on poorly-organized storage and a sprawling mechanical room.
+Many basements lose usable area to poorly planned storage and sprawling mechanical zones.
 Reclaim that square footage with smart built-ins and you don't need to add to the house — you just need to use what's there.

 Mechanical rooms don't have to be ugly.
 A well-designed utility room has clean sight lines to every service component, room to change a water heater without demolishing anything, and finished enough surfaces that it doesn't drag down the rest of the basement.